English level A2 (Elementary) is the second CEFR English language level.

 Study targets for English level A2

-Here are our Top 10 targets for English level A2.
+Here are our study targets for the key components of English level A2.

 English communication (A2)